shramikawale/jenkinsDocker/README.md

 # jenkins installation with Docker

+Pre-requisite install docker and have user permission to use docker without sudo on host machine.
 Dockerfile and compose file for jenkins Setup.

 # First run the docker image build command inside the clone repository:
     docker build -t jenkins .
     docker images -a